LandRegistry/digital-street-3d-ui/flask_skeleton_ui/assets/README.md

 The JavaScript is organised as a set of [ES6 modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and bundled for the browser using [Webpack](https://github.com/webpack/docs/wiki/contents).
 There is a single entry point / bundle (`main.js`) by default, but additional bundles will be created for each `.js` file directly inside the `javascripts` folder.

 These top levels bundles can be used to `import` files from the `modules` subfolder, or from `node_modules` (Such as if you wish to include a module from https://npmjs.org/).
 Webpack is set up to import ES6 modules and CommonJS modules.

+No actual JS should be written here.
+Imports only.

 ### CSS (SCSS)